Care Volunteer Projects in Romania

 - Placement locations: Brasov

-- Types of care projects: Day care centres, special needs centres
+- Types of care projects: Day care centres, special needs centres, small homes for orphans

 - Ages: 3 - 16

 - Number of people cared for: Varied

 - Role: Assisting with local staff including playing with children, cleaning, feeding, basic teaching and giving general help